-- 39. The purpose of adding the new definitions of VA and VASP to the FATF Glossary was to broaden the applicability of the FATF Recommendations to encompass new types of digital assets and providers of certain services in those assets.
-It was not intended to subtract from the existing definitions of "funds", "funds or other assets", or from the scope of the various financial services included under the definition of a "financial institution" in the FATF Standards.
-Many of these terms are not defined and should be interpreted broadly, in accordance with their risk context.
-Hence, if a country determines that a digital asset falls out of the definition of a VA but is a financial asset, that asset is still covered by the FATF Recommendations as a traditional financial asset.
-Therefore, the provider of relevant services with that asset may be deemed as a FI. - 43.40.
-Assets should not be deemed uncovered by the FATF Recommendations because of the format in which they are offered and no asset should be interpreted as falling entirely outside the FATF Standards.
-Each country must determine whether such assets and their activity fall into the definition of VA or traditional financial assets and VASPs or FIs,
+- 45. The purpose of adding the new definitions of VA and VASP to the FATF Glossary was to broaden the applicability of the FATF Standards to encompass new types of digital assets and providers of certain services in those assets.
+It was not intended to subtract from the existing definitions of "funds", "funds or other assets", or from the scope of the various financial services included under the definition of a "financial institution" in the FATF Standards. - 46.
+Financial assets should not be deemed uncovered by the FATF Recommendations because of the format in which they are offered and no financial asset should be interpreted as falling entirely outside the FATF Standards.
+For example, if a country determines that a digital asset falls out of the definition of a VA but is a financial asset, that asset is still covered by the FATF Recommendations as the relevant financial asset.
+Therefore, the provider of relevant services with that asset may be deemed as a FI.
+Each country must determine whether such assets and their activity fall into the definition of VA or some other variety of financial asset and VASPs or FIs.
+Regardless, the FATF Recommendations apply similarly with only minor accommodations.16